jdoulke/Weight-RPG/README.md

     You can disable the plugin in certain worlds.
     Players can have a cooldown for dropping items.
 This is to prevent players from throwing items to have maximum speed.
 You can disable this feature and modify the cooldown in seconds in the config file.
     You can view item's weight using /weight get <item> command.
+    Optionally append the weight value to item lore via the config.
     WorldGuard support.
 You can use the 'weight-rpg' flag to deny using the plugin in certain regions.
 (WorldGuard version 7.0 or later).
     PlaceholderAPI support. you can use all these placeholders in any plugin that supports PlaceholderAPI (2.10.0 version or above).